Hanabi-Live/hanabi-live/docs/variants.md

 | **Own rank clue**  | Gray           | Black          | Dark Rainbow    |
 | **All rank clues** | Gray Pink      | Dark Pink      | Dark Omni       |

-List of pips used for each suits is [here](https://hanab.live/public/standalone/pips-reference.html).
+The pips that are assigned to each suit is documented on the [pips reference page](https://hanab.live/public/standalone/pips-reference.html).

 <br />